lkhedlund/mage/README.md

 # [Mage](https://github.com/lkhedlund/mage)

-Mage is a WordPress starter theme based on Sage 8, with Webpack 4, Gutenberg theming, a Vue option, and more!
+Mage is a WordPress starter theme based on Sage 8, and includes Webpack 4, Gutenberg theming, and more!

 ## Requirements